AfnanKhalid22/eBook-final-project/README.md

 # Project Description :
-“eBook App” is a Swift application, is a collection of Arabic and English book libraries, contains many  books for adults and children, designed to help users read books anywhere and any time easily.
+“eBook App” is a Swift application, is a collection of Arabic and English book libraries, contains many books for adults and children, designed to help users read and listen books anywhere and any time easily.

 ### Features List: